velezj/family-rpg-1/march-2021/notes/level-up-gustavo-2.md

 For this first level, his study will only be able to produce 1 (int mod 2 / 2 rounded down, min 1) of those spells.
 However, Gustavo can now choose a theme of study for the next level up.
 Furthermore, when Gustavo meets and gets a master, the master will have a list of spells they will teach Gustavo.

 For this first level, Gustavo also learn a bonus spell: find familiar.
 Further, he can cast the spell *once* without needed the components.
+The familiar will be **celestial** because of the connection Umrik gave to Gustavo during their spirit meeting.

 ## Arcane Tradition